Awards, prizes and scholarships within engineering and technology

 If you achieved a 2:1 or higher in your first degree and are an IET member (or are interested in becoming a member) then why not apply for an IET Postgraduate scholarship worth up to £10,000?
 Applications are welcomed from students who are part way through their doctorate degrees.
 Unfortunately we are unable to accept applications from students who have not yet commenced their postgraduate research or from students undertaking MSc courses.

-The deadline for applications for 2014 scholarships and receipt of references is 3 April 2014.
+For information on 2015 applications please check this page regularly.
 Please note that successful applicants will not be eligible to make a repeat application.

 IET Postgraduate Scholarship for an outstanding researcher